FTP protocol (File Transfer Protocol) is, as its name indicates a protocol for transferring files.

 So, both the client and server have two processes allowing these two types of information to be managed:

 In this configuration, the protocol imposes that the control channels remain open throughout the data transfer.
-So a server can stop a transmission if the control channel is broken during transmission.
+So a server can stop transmission if the control channel is broken during transmission.

 All communication conducted on the control channel follows Telnet protocol recommendations.
-So, the FTP commands are Telnet character strings (in NVT-ASCII code) ending in the Telnet end of line code (i.e. the sequence <CR>+<LF>, Carriage Return followed by the Line Feed character, noted <CRLF>).
+So, the FTP commands are Telnet character strings (in NVT-ASCII code) ending in the Telnet end of line code (i.e., the sequence <CR>+<LF>, Carriage Return followed by the Line Feed character, noted <CRLF>).

 If the FTP command has a parameter, this is separated from the command by a space (<SP>).